 Donate online at RedNoseDay.org, in person at your local Walgreens, or by mail, the address is PO Box 5514, Carol Stream, IL 60197-5514.
 Make checks payable to The Red Nose Day Fund.

-Buy your red noses at any Walgreens store and wear them proudly on May 25th(Red Noses do not contain latex, they are made out of Polyurethane Foam).
+You can get your red noses at any Walgreens store.
+Wear them proudly on May 24th(Red Noses do not contain latex, they are made out of Polyurethane Foam)!

 See how your donation can have an impact on the children of America, Latin America, Asia, and Africa.

-Many Blessings and let’s get our Red Noses on!!
+Many Blessings and let’s go get our Red Noses on!!